Belonging

 • Repair is possible after rupture

 When you stop abandoning yourself, you start choosing differently.
-Not because you’re hardening.
-Because you’re becoming more honest about what it costs to stay.
+Not because you are hardening.
+Because you are becoming more honest about what it costs to stay.

 Practical ways to build belonging without forcing it

 These are not rules.
-They’re options.
+They are options.
 Small experiments that help you practise belonging as a lived experience.

-Belonging is built through repeated experiences of not leaving yourself.
-And through repeated experiences of being met.
+Belonging is built through repeated experiences of not leaving yourself, and repeated experiences of being met.

 Therapy can become a place where you practise staying with yourself while being with another person.
-That’s not a small thing.
-For many people, it’s a new experience.
+That is not a small thing.
+For many people, it is a new experience.

-In relational therapy for belonging, we can gently track the moments you leave yourself.
+Relational therapy online can gently track the moments you leave yourself.
 We can slow down the reflex to perform.
 We can build language for what you actually need.
 And we can practise the kind of honesty that creates real connection, not just closeness.

 Frequently Asked Questions